 Those who will be affected (or people representing them), should be involved so that they can help shape the change.
-Even if the way forward is not the one they would necessarily choose, having their involvement will go a long way towards getting buy-in and support.
+Even if the way forward is not the one they would necessarily choose, having their involvement will go a long way toward getting buy-in and support.

 The reality is that this applies to ANY type of change, in ANY situation.
-You’d be surprised to see how many large organizations waste time and resources in their change initiatives, simply because they fail to involve the right people in the process.
+You’d be surprised to see how many large organizations waste time and resources in their change initiatives simply because they fail to involve the right people in the process.

-Build a Road Map:
+5. Build a roadmap